zhangzhongnan928/Chloe-s-Crafty-Pom-Poms/README.md

 # Contracts

 ## Chloe’s Crafty Pom Poms Ownership NFT
-A NFT to repersent the ownership of a Pom Pom
+A NFT to repersent the ownership of a Pom Pom.
+10% royalty

 ## Shipping Receipt NFT
 A NFT to repersent the ownership of a Shipping Reciept.